Integrating Counterfactual Simulations with Language Models for Explaining Multi-Agent Behaviour: Agentic Explanations via Interrogative Simulations

-We facilitate communication between the LLM and the simulator through a set of \textit{queries}, shown in~\cref{tab:query_language}.
-These queries allow the LLM to propose changes to agents' behaviour and the simulator to interpret those proposals.
-A query $q$, e.g. \textit{`What if the ego vehicle had changed lanes at time 40?'}, consists of a keyword followed by a number of arguments in parentheses, e.g. \cmd{whatif}($\varepsilon, [\texttt{change-lane}], 40$).
-Arguments are referred to with the notation $q.a$, where $a$ stands for the name of the argument.
+Building on options, we facilitate communication between the LLM and the simulator through a set of \textit{interrogation prompts} shown in~\cref{tab:prompt_language}.
+These prompts allow the LLM to propose interventions to agents' behaviour and the simulator to interpret those proposals.
+An interrogation prompt $p$, such as \textit{`What if vehicle 2 had changed lanes at time 40?'}, consists of a keyword followed by arguments in parentheses with arguments referred to as $p.\texttt{arg}$, e.g. \cmd{whatif}($2, [\texttt{change-lane}], 40$).

-\paragraph{Verbalisation} We call \textit{verbalisation}, and write \textsc{\texttt{Verbalise}}($\cdot$), the process of converting into text the representations of the environment.
-For AXIS, we may verbalise static environment elements ($V_{env}$), e.g. the road layout, the observation sequences ($V_o$), the macro actions ($V_m$), and the reward signal ($V_r$).
-An example for each verbalisation element is given in Appendix B. To verbalise macro actions, their associated names and start and end times are used.
-For reward signals, we print the reward components' names and associated values into text.
-In contrast, the observation space $\mathcal{O}$ is usually more complex and not, in general, understandable to the LLM directly.
-For complex state spaces or long sequences, state filtering~\cite{albrecht2016exploiting}, state abstraction~\cite{abel2018stateAbstraction}, or hand-engineering~\cite{gyevnar2024causal} may be necessary to produce useful verbalisations.
-In our experiments, the observation space is sufficiently small, i.e. sequences of tuples in $\mathbb{R}^4$, such that we can use string printting methods.
+With this setup, the simulation process proceeds as follows.
+The simulator takes as input the current sequence of observations $o^\varepsilon_{1:t}$ from the perspective of the queried agent $\varepsilon$.
+The LLM is then requested to propose an interrogation prompt $p$.
+In case $p.\texttt{time} \neq t$, we either roll back time by truncating $o^\varepsilon_{1:t}$ or simulate forward the environment until the starting simulator-time, written as $\tau$, matches $q.\texttt{time}$.
+The environment is then forward simulated using $\widehat{T}$, overriding agents' policy with the specified intervention in prompt $p$ as applicable, until the simulation terminates, returning new joint states $s_{\tau:n}$ and actions $a_{\tau:n}$, where $n$ is a variable final time step.